Stability results of octahedrality in tensor product spaces: Notation and preliminary results

-We will consider only real Banach spaces.
-Given a Banach space $X$, we will denote the closed unit ball and the unit sphere of $X$ by $B_X$ and $S_X$ respectively.
-Moreover, given $x\in X$ and $r>0$, we will denote $B(x,r)=x+rB_X=\{y\in X:\Vert x-y\Vert\leq r\}$.
-We will also denote by $X^*$ the topological dual of $X$.
-Given a bounded subset $C$ of $X$, we will mean by a \textit{slice of $C$} a set of the following form
+For the notation section we consider real or complex Banach spaces.
+Given a Banach space $X$, we denote by $B_X$ and $S_X$ the closed unit ball and the closed unit sphere of $X$.
+We also denote by $X^*$ the topological dual of $X$.

-where $x^*\in X^*$ and $\alpha>0$.
-If $X$ is a dual Banach space, the previous set will be a \textit{$w^*$-slice} if $x^*$ belongs to the predual of $X$.
-A Banach space $X$ is said to be an $L_1$-predual if there exists a measure space $\mu$ such that $X^*$ is isometrically isomorphic to $L_1(\mu)$.